-At the very beginning of the 19th century, the waterfall attracted people… and brand!
-In fact, Coo was one of the ""Spa Amusements"" circuit.
+Already at the very beginning of the 19th century, the waterfall attracted many people… and famous!Indeed, Coo was part of the ""Spa amusements"" circuit.
 Regional tourism was born!
-And, since 1955, an amusement park has been installed at the foot of the waterfall, perfectly integrated into nature.
-It has not stopped renewing itself for today becoming Plopsa Coo .
+And, in 1955, an amusement park was set up at the foot of the waterfall, perfectly integrated into nature.
+It has never ceased to renew itself to today become Plopsa Coo .

 The chairlift is still one of the most attractive activities in Coo…

 without forgetting the kayak.

 The village houses an 18th century church, dedicated to Saint André.